Hung parliament: India

 India is a federative multi-party parliamentary democracy with lower and upper houses at both national and sub-national levels.

 However, despite having a multi-party system in place, it has witnessed a clear majority parliament for 45 years against its transition to democratic republic being 70 years old.

-It has 8 recognized national parties with influence over major parts of India and regional parties with base certain states.
+It has 8 recognized national parties with influence over major parts of India and regional parties with bases in certain states.

 From 1989 to 2014, India had a continuous period of parliaments producing coalition governments, with clearer majorities for the Indian National Congress and Janata Party before this period and for the Bharatiya Janata Party after it.
+India returned to the norm of a hung parliament in the 2024 General Elections with both BJP and INC failing to produce majority in it.
 The confidence of Lok Sabha, lower house of Indian Parliament elected in general elections determines the prime minister and ruling party of India.

 Hung assemblies within states and alliances between national and regional parties at sub-national level are common.